dstnbrkr/componentkit/_docs/objections.md

 True.
 If we want to do asynchronous, off-main-thread sizing, we can't use UIKit directly.

-Beyond performance, though, we believe the declarative style of React and Components is a superior programming model.
+Beyond performance, though, we believe the declarative style of React and ComponentKit is a superior programming model.

 It's easy to create a component that simply wraps a `UIView`.
-(See [views](docs/views) for an example.)
+(See [views](views.html) for an example.)

 ## New developers will face a learning curve.